Dynamic disk-corona coupling during the state transition of Swift J1727.8-1613: Data analysis and results

 Here, $R'_{\rm in}$ is the apparent inner radius, $\theta$ is the inclination, and $d$ is the distance.
-The intrinsic inner radius $R_{\rm in}$ relates to the observed apparent one $R'_{\rm in}$ as $R_{\rm in} = \kappa^2 \zeta R'_{\rm in}$, where we adopt the color correction factor $\kappa=1.7$ for a diluted blackbody \citep{Shimura1995ApJ...445..780S}.
+The intrinsic inner radius $R_{\rm in}$ relates to the observed apparent radius $R'_{\rm in}$ as $R_{\rm in} = \kappa^2 \zeta R'_{\rm in}$, with the color correction factor $\kappa=1.7$ for a diluted blackbody \citep{Shimura1995ApJ...445..780S}.
 The parameter $\zeta$ accounts for the inner boundary condition correction.
-According to \cite{Kubota1998PASJ...50..667K}, $\zeta\simeq0.41$ is applied to the case of a non-spinning black hole with a disk extending to ISCO.
-Although the black hole in Swift J1727.8-1613 likely has a spin of $a>0$ \citep{peng2024ApJ...960L..17P,Yu2024MNRAS.529.4624Y}, it remains unclear if the inner disk reaches the ISCO or not during the state transition.
-Therefore, we adopt $\zeta = 1$ to neglect the effect of this factor in this work.
+According to \cite{Kubota1998PASJ...50..667K}, $\zeta\simeq0.41$ applies to a non-spinning black hole with a disk extending to the innermost stable circular orbit (ISCO).
+Although the black hole in Swift J1727.8-1613 likely has a spin of $a>0$ \citep{peng2024ApJ...960L..17P, Yu2024MNRAS.529.4624Y}, it remains unclear whether the inner disk reaches the ISCO during the state transition.
+Therefore, we adopt $\zeta = 1$ to neglect this correction in this work.
+As an example, the unfolded X-ray spectrum and the best-fit model when the source is brightest are plotted in Figure \ref{fig:spec_fit}.
+The temporal evolution of key parameters, such as the covering fraction $c_f$, inner disk radius $R_{\rm in}$, and the corresponding temperature $T_{\rm in}$, is presented in Figure \ref{fig:spec_para}.

-The disk temperature is predominantly high, ranging from 0.6-1.0 keV, with damped oscillations centered around $ \sim 0.9 $ keV between $ f_2 $ and $ f_5 $.
-The variation is most pronounced during $ f_2 $, i.e., it rises from 0.6 keV to 1.0 keV and then drops to $ \sim 0.65 $ keV and additionally has several minor peaks.
-Subsequently, $ T_{\rm in} $ ascends to 1.0 keV again and then descends to 0.75 keV, presenting the most distinct minor peaks, which correspond with the fluctuations observed in $ L_{\rm disk} $ during $ f_3 $.
-Beyond this, the minor peaks become diminished, settling at $ \sim 0.9 $ keV during $ f_4 $ and $ f_5 $.